Assisted by Judy A. Teaford and others

 Johnson, Paul Brett.
 The Goose Who Went Off in a Huff.
 New York: Orchard, 2001.
 The third in Johnson's trilogy about wayward animals.
 (Reader's theater script formerly available at Johnson's web site, but Johnson died in 2011.)

 Johnson, Paul Brett.
 Jack Outwits the Giants - see Jack Tale Picture Books.
-This is a featured youth book in the Roanoke Valley Reads program in Fall 2013.
-Click here for details.
+This was a featured youth book in the Roanoke Valley Reads program in Fall 2013.

 Johnson, Paul Brett.
 Old Dry Frye.
 New York: Scholastic Press, 1999.
 A retelling of an Appalachian folktale about a preacher who chokes on a chicken bone.